ebzkurt1/ml_from_scratch/README.md

-# ml_with_jax
+# ml_from_scratch
-Machine Learning models and projects constructed using Jax Library
+Machine Learning models Constructed from scratch using simple libraries